samhooper256/chess/README.md

 # chess++
 A chess app that allows for the creation of totally custom pieces.

-The following instructions also appear in the app:
+The following information also appear in the app:

 **Introduction**